-In the view of many researchers, policymakers, and police professionals, reservation policing is in crisis.
-In addition to the examples we describe, a thorough audit of one of the largest police departments in Indian Country, performed in 1996 by the BIA's Division of Law Enforcement Services, supports this assertion.
+In the view of many researchers, policymakers, and police professionals, there is a crisis in reservation policing.
+In addition to the examples we describe, a thorough audit of one of the largest police departments in Indian Country, performed in 1996 by the BIA's Division of Law Enforcement Services, provides evidence for this assertion.
 The audit identified problems that were similar to-and in some cases more severe than-those we found:

-- Poor employee morale and high turnover resulted in a lack of well-qualified and experienced officers. - Basic departmental management was flawed (for example, there was little effective direct supervision of officers and investigative practices were poor). - Inadequate budgets, fiscal mismanagement, and even corruption created serious obstacles to the effective delivery of important police services and programs. - Undue political interference in police operations inhibited the ability of the police to perform their duties in a fair and equitable manner and reduced the credibility of the police in the eyes of the community. - These and other problems created widespread and serious community dissatisfaction with the police (Naranjo et al. 1996).
+- poor employee morale and high turnover resulted in a lack of well-qualified and experienced officers; - basic departmental management was flawed (for example, there was little effective direct supervision of officers and investigative practices were poor); - inadequate budgets, fiscal mismanagement, and even corruption created serious obstacles to the effective delivery of important police services and programs;